ual-cci/MSc-Coding-1/session6.md

 // There are lots of different kinds of renderers.
 // They also have a lot of parameters!! var renderer = new THREE.WebGLRenderer({ preserveDrawingBuffer: true });
-// We also create some camera controls.
-// These take the mouse info automatically and use it to control the scene.
-	var controls = new THREE.OrbitControls(camera, renderer.domElement);

 ```
 * The renderer here is slightly different to the one in the other example.
 What's the difference?
-- Exercise - explore the introductory example and try to create a scene with more than one object.
-Animate the objects, and try to load different textures.

 ---